moioonjake/midi2trigger/README.md

 Arduino Pins are assigned in ascending order per semi tone starting with C of the specified octave for Pin2.
 For example: if set to 1 --> Pin2 = C1, Pin3 = C#1, Pin4 = D1 etc. (standard for most drum sequencers).
 You can change the octave at the following line of code (change the int on "int octave = 1;" to example 3, "int octave = 3;"):

 MIDI In and Thru has numbers on the PCB, those are MIDI connector Pin numbers.
+I used panel mounted MIDI connectors so there's no footprint on the PCB for those.

 # Code
 On the original code Midi thru was OFF ("MIDI.turnThruOff();"), since we have the MIDI >thru option on the PCB I have changed the code so that this is turn ON.
 If you do not need this option, change it back to OFF.